Aha43/PsJwkKeys/README.md

 # PowerShell JWKS Key Pair Generator

-This PowerShell script generates RSA and EC key pairs in JSON Web Key Set (JWKS) format.
+This PowerShell function generates RSA and EC key pairs in JSON Web Key Set (JWKS) format.
 It allows you to create multiple key pairs, export the public keys to a JWKS file (for uploading to an external Identity Provider), and store the private keys in a separate file (e.g., for secure storage in Azure Blob).

 ## Features